AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-export-issues-to-csv.md

    ![](assets/image2014-9-18-13-3a16-3a39.png)

 1. Perfect!
 You've now downloaded all the issues with this page to a CSV file.
-Pretty cool, huh?&nbsp;
+Pretty cool, huh?